MaXIP21/Foreman-ubuntu-install/README.md

 >sudo apt-get upgrade \
 >sudo apt-get install ca-certificates wget

-## Setting up the FQDN in our example it will be foreman.example.com
+## Setting up the FQDN
+To make it easy in our example it will be foreman.example.com, you can freely choose any other FQDN just please use the same domain in all the configurations.
 >sudo hostnamectl set-hostname foreman.example.com \
 >echo "192.168.1.140 foreman.example.com" | sudo tee -a /etc/hosts \